mrea1/TrovSample/README.md

 ##Summary

 TwitterClone is a proof of concept app that displays a list of sample tweets, much like the real Twitter app.
+The purpose of this app is to get some more experience with testing retrofit interfaces.
+I had some ideas and wanted to try them out :)

 ##App Architecture